 The standard IPIP NEO test consists of 300 questions.
 Its smaller versions are the 120 question IPIP NEO 120 and the 60 question IPIP NEO 60.
 Responses to each question are given on a 5-point Likert scale.
 The responses range from 0 to 4, from “very inaccurate” (0) to “very accurate” (4).
-The reversed scale is used for instances where the factor key indicates a negative symbol (-).
-As the IPIP-NEO consists of 30 sets of 10 items, the IPIP-NEO-120 has 30 sets of 4 items and the IPIP-NEO-60 has 30 sets of 2 items, the highest score possible in facet is 40, 16, and 8 respectfully.
+Basically, the reversed scale is used for instances where the factor key indicates a negative symbol (-).
+The IPIP-NEO consists of 30 sets of 10 items.
+The IPIP-NEO-120 has 30 sets of 4 items and the IPIP-NEO-60 has 30 sets of 2 items.
+Thus, the highest score possible in facet is 40, 16, and 8 respectfully.
 As each factor of personality consists of 6 facets, the highest score possible in any factor is 240, 96, and 48 respectively.
-These results are calculated and represented as a percentage.
+Accordingly, these results are calculated and represented as a percentage value.

 Use of the IPIP NEO

 The IPIP NEO is considered to be a reliable and valid measure of personality.
 That is why it is widely used in research and professional settings to assess personality and make informed decisions.
-Understanding an individual’s personality traits can be important in a variety of contexts, including predicting their behavior, assessing their suitability for certain tasks or roles, and understanding how they may respond to different situations.
-Moreover, the IPIP NEO helps to study the relationship between personality and various outcomes, such as mental health, job performance, and relationship satisfaction.
-For example, it can be used in organizational psychology to assess job candidates (their fit for both the job and the business’s culture) or to evaluate the personality traits of employees.
+Another key point is understanding an individual’s personality traits that can be important in a variety of contexts.
+This can include, without limitation, prediction of behavior and possible response to different situations, as well as assessment of suitability for certain tasks or roles.
+As can be seen, the IPIP NEO helps to study the relationship between personality and various outcomes, such as mental health, job performance, and relationship satisfaction.
+For example, it can be used in organizational psychology to assess job candidates (their fit for both the job and corporate culture) or to evaluate the personality traits of employees.

 Please read our dedicated articles to learn more about individual personality traits of the IPIP NEO and their facets: openness to experience, conscientiousness, extraversion, agreeableness, neuroticism.